peterhontaru/Exploratory-Data-Analysis-Youtube-Trending-Videos/Exploratory-Data-Analysis.md

   - Content Creators / Marketing Agencies can get a better understanding of the audience which would help tailor content
-  - Data Science enthusiasts as they might get new ideas for how to use R (for beginners) or see other people’s analyses (for intermediates)
+  - Data Science enthusiasts, as they might get new ideas for how to use R (for beginners) or see other people’s analyses (for intermediates)
   - Those that are generally interested in YouTube

-## Key Insights:
+### Key Insights:

   - 1)  CA tends to have videos that only trend for a very short period, while in the GB/US they typically trend significantly longer (up